 Whenever you begin planning an experiment, you are starting the process of critical thinking

 Critical thinking requires you to consider various pieces of evidence and make a reasoned judgement like:

-A simple version of this would be where your internet goes down at home and your parents have you troubleshoot the solution.
+A simple version of this would be where your internet goes down at home and your parents have you troubleshoot the problem.

 After school, in your career you may be asked to: